backpack: Wallowas – Lakes Basin + Glacier Lake

 Day 2: hike in to Mirror Lake (4 miles 600 ft gain)

 In the morning, we packed up to hike in to Mirror Lake.
 Since it wasn’t very far, we took our time in the morning.
 After camping near the meadows, we all had condensation on our tents and wanted to allow enough time for them to dry.
 The hike to the Lakes Basin from here was easier than the first day’s hike, with far less elevation gain.
 We headed through the meadows, then crossed over the river on a defunct bridge before heading back into forest for a section of switchbacks.

+We setup camp at Mirror Lake, spreading out on granite rocky areas away from the lake.
 After dinner, the light at dusk was starting to show color in the sky, so the photographers in our group got up to run around and shoot photos.
 This is my favorite time of the day for lighting.
 No more fighting the sun’s harsh shadows that make taking photos on hikes challenging!
 From our camp area, granite slabs stretched out in the direction of Mocassin Lake, making it easy to wander around and get good views.

 Day 3: Glacier Lake day hike (5 miles 1,800 ft gain)